 Day 2: Visit Cairo’s Most Famous Landmarks

-The Giza pyramids complex is one of the most famous archaeological sites in the world and a true reflection of the ancient Egyptian civilization’s greatness.
-It dates back over 400 years and consists of three main pyramids, six smaller pyramids, the great Egyptian guardian, the glorious Sphinx, and the valley temple.
+Giza Pyramids Complex: The Giza Pyramids complex is one of the most famous archaeological sites in the world and a true reflection of the ancient Egyptian civilization’s greatness.
+It dates back over 400 years and consists of three main pyramids, six smaller pyramids, the great Egyptian guardian, the glorious sphinx, and the valley temple.

-It was built during Egypt’s Old Kingdom (2686-2134 BC) and is one of the best-preserved archaeological monuments and a rich source of knowledge about the mummification process in ancient Egypt.
-It’s totally composed of limestone and granite and has amazing diorite sculptures of King Khafre.
+The Valley Temple: It was built during Egypt’s Old Kingdom (2686-2134 BC) and is one of the best-preserved archaeological monuments and a rich source of knowledge about the mummification process in ancient Egypt.
+It’s composed of limestone and granite and has amazing diorite sculptures of King Khafre.

 Lunch will be served at Pyramids Nile View Restaurant with your Egyptologist tour guide, after which you will visit:

-The Egyptian Museum has the world’s largest collection of rare ancient Egyptian artifacts and monuments, stretching back over 4500 years and spanning the whole history of ancient Egypt, as well as a number of mummies and other exhibits.
+The Egyptian Museum: The Egyptian Museum has the world’s largest collection of rare ancient Egyptian artifacts and monuments, stretching back over 4500 years and spanning the whole history of ancient Egypt, as well as several mummies and other exhibits.
 Inside the two-story structure are about 120,000 items ranging from expensive materials like gold, silver, and rare jewels to simple materials such as wood or stone in the form of sculptures, funeral objects, and supplies such as King Tutankhamun’s riches.